 I finally killed mine with vinegar.
 It took several applications.
 Cut it short as you can and soak roots with the vinegar (white vinegar) Instructions were for 20% acid.
 Too hard to get.
 Used the common white vinegar, i think it is 4%.
 It worked.
 Bamboo runners will keep popping up.
 Do them the same.
 The other solution is a back hoe.
 I am not sure if a really strong cultivator would work (and remove bits and pieces because all will grow)Good luck.
 That is a lot of work.

 Bamboo is very beautiful but invasive.
 It doesn't so much as attract snakes as anything that grows in highly acidic soil.
-It seems to grow no matter what the weather, extremely hot or rainy etc. I've found mowing over the shoots that come up several feet from the plant helps and finding the shoots by hand (cutting it off) helps but this is a never ending adventure.
-It just controls the spreading.
+It seems to grow no matter what the weather, extremely hot or rainy etc.

 How do I get rid of green bamboo stalks?
 They are not like tall tan bamboo.
 They are growing so abundantly in back of the garage.
 I would like to plant grass, some flowers, and have a place to sit, sun, and BBQ.
 I bought some weed killer for other weeds, but didn't think it would take care of bamboo.
 I tried pulling some up last year, but it keeps growing back!
 Please help.
 Any advise will be appreciated.
 Thank you.